Proctoring has been canceled for the remainder of the term due to COVID - 19

 Other proctoring times can be found on our proctoring calendar.

-Students are NOT Allowed to take a proctored exam during the school day in any building other than their home building.
+Students are NOT allowed to take a proctored exam during the school day in any building other than their home building.

 District Common Assessments are timed and require 105 minutes (1 hour and 45 minutes).
 These are timed tests that students must be given the opportunity to work for the full-time limit.
 Therefore, all common assessments will need to be taken outside of the school day and the dedicated online period.
+Students with a 504 or IEP that states extended time will need to arrive at the proctoring site by 4:10 pm and begin the test no later than 4:20 pm.

 It is the student/family's responsibility to arrange schedule time and transportation to proctoring sessions.